police car lights at night

 To be admitted to the program, students must:

-• Have an Associate of Arts (AA) degree
+• Have an Associate of Arts (AA) or Associate of Science (AS) degree

 • Minimum 2.0 GPA